← Back to Home

 You’re not alone.

-For me personally, the most convincing evidence came from changes I observed in my own decades-old King James Version Bible — including Isaiah 11:6, once remembered as “The lion shall dwell with the lamb.”
-These shifts, witnessed by many Christians worldwide, have left countless people questioning the nature of reality.
+For me personally, the most convincing evidence came from changes I observed in my own decades-old King James Version Bible — including Isaiah 11:6, once remembered as ‘The lion shall dwell with the lamb...’ now reads as ‘The wolf also shall dwell with the lamb...’.

 Is this a glitch in the matrix?